Prosci Change Management Actually Has The Answers

 Integrating Change Management with Project Management

-To maximize the effectiveness of change initiatives, it is essential to integrate change management activities with project management.
-Prosci recommends:
+To maximize the effectiveness of change initiatives, change management should be aligned with project management from the start.

 Change management is not a one-size-fits-all approach.
 Prosci's methodology is flexible and scalable, allowing organizations to tailor their change management efforts to their specific needs and context.